turtlecoin/turtlecoin-docs/guides/mining/Mining-with-SBC.md

 "algo": "cryptonight-pico/trtl",
 ```

-* In place of `"url": "donate.v2.xmrig.com:3333",`, you'll need to choose a pool to mine towards.
-Make sure to set the right port.
-You can check the full list of pools [here](Pools).
+* In place of `"url": "donate.v2.xmrig.com:3333",` you'll need to choose a pool to mine towards.
+Make sure to choose the right port.
+You can check the full list of pools [here](https://github.com/turtlecoin/turtlecoin/wiki/pools).

-* Instead of `"user": "YOUR_WALLET_ADDRESS",`, simply paste your TurtleCoin wallet address.
+* Instead of `"user": "YOUR_WALLET_ADDRESS",` simply paste your TurtleCoin wallet address.

   If you don't have one yet, you can find out how to make a wallet [here](https://github.com/turtlecoin/turtlecoin/wiki/Making-a-Wallet).